 The Board of Governors of Pima County Community College District has affirmed that the College is an equal educational opportunity institution.
-In support of this commitment, the Board of Governors has authorized and directed the President to implement regulations and procedures to facilitate opportunity for equal access to, retention in, and completion of College educational programs.
-The College has policies (see Board Policies section on page 20) relative to nondiscrimination on the basis of sex, race, religion, color, national origin, age, Vietnam Era veterans' status and/or disability, or handicapping condition.
+In support of this commitment, the Board of Governors has authorized and directed the Chancellor to implement regulations and procedures to facilitate opportunity for equal access to, retention in, and completion of College educational programs.
+The College has policies (see "Board Policies") relative to nondiscrimination on the basis of sex, race, religion, color, national origin, age, Vietnam Era veterans' status and/or disability, or handicapping condition.
 Such policies apply to all educational programs, services, activities, and facilities, and include, but are not limited to, student admissions, applications, access to programs/classes/services, financial aid, and employment.
-Such discrimination is prohibited by Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Sections 503 (793) and 504 (794) of the Rehabilitation Act of 1973 and as amended in 1988, the Vietnam Veterans Readjustment Acts of 1972 and 1974, the Age Discrimination Act of 1967 as amended in 1978 and 1986, and other federal and state statutes, executive orders, and regulations.
+Such discrimination is prohibited by Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Sections 503 (793) and 504 (794) of the Rehabilitation Act of 1973, the Vietnam Veterans Readjustment Acts of 1972 and 1974 as amended in 1988, the Age Discrimination Act of 1967 as amended in 1978 and 1986, and other federal and state statutes, executive orders, and regulations.

-For further information regarding the implementation of the requirements of the above-mentioned laws, statutes, and regulations, or for information about the College's affirmative action/equal employment opportunity policies/procedures/ programs, students, staff, faculty, and administration may contact the Assistant to the President for Affirmative Action/ Equal Employment Opportunity, Affirmative Action Office, District Service Center, 200 N. Stone Avenue, Tucson, Arizona, (602) 884-6539.
+For further information regarding the implementation of the requirements of the above-mentioned laws, statutes, and regulations, or for information about the College's affirmative action/equal employment opportunity policies/procedures/ programs contact the Equal Employment Opportunity/ Affirmative Action Office, District Service Center, 200 N. Stone Avenue, Tucson, Arizona 85702.

-Pima Community College Catalog 1990/91
+Pima Community College Catalog 1991/92

-Pima County Community College District 200 North Stone Avenue, P.O.
+Pima County Community College District 200 North Stone Ave., P.O.
 Box 3010 Tucson, Arizona 85702-3010